Howdy, if you want to get a hold of me send it to:

 I have a certain number of hours each week available to help any person with good intentions.

-For $600 an hour, you can usually get my help.
+For $1,000 an hour, if I have time, and your intentions are good, you can usually get my help.

 Now really about..